Silhouette has finally released the details for its newest machine, the Silhouette Cameo 4.

 (You can skip ahead if you want to get right to comparing the Silhouette Cameo 3 and 4)

 - 3x the cutting speed of the Silhouette Cameo 3

 - Comes in a 20″ Silhouette Cameo 4 Pro size & 15″ Silhouette Cameo Plus

 - 20x more downward force, 1000gf more (25%) than the Cricut Maker

 - Re-designed, gear-driven dual carriage

-- New tools, designed just for the Silhouette Cameo 4 (Silhouette Rotary Blade & Silhouette Kraft Blade)
+- New dual motor system, designed just for the Silhouette Cameo 4 cutting machine (Silhouette Rotary Blade & Silhouette Kraft Blade)

-Silhouette has listened to its customers over the past 2+ years as they’ve seen many crafters migrate toward Cricut because of their software and 2017’s Cricut Maker release.
+Silhouette has listened to its customers over the past 2+ years as they’ve seen many crafters migrate toward Cricut because of the Cricut Design Space software and 2017’s Cricut Maker release.
 The machine had more power, new specialized tools, and was designed from the bottom up.